lsu-ddem/pathways-site/content/3_Audio/3_SoundsInBugSquish/2_Lesson_2/index.md

 {{% codepen 600 GRpOyNZ %}}

-Because a browser will no automatically begin playing music, we have to interact with the canvas in some way for the audio to begin playing.
+Because a browser will not automatically begin playing music, we have to interact with the canvas in some way for the audio to begin playing.
 In this simple example we have the audio begin when the canvas is clicked.
 In other games you may have a start button or something a little more sophisticated.

 Once we have a single melody playing, we can change that background melody with different combinations of the `.start()` and `.stop()` methods, which we will get into later on this page.

+---

+### Let's Practice!

+Using the information above, try to implement your own background music in a sketch.
+This can be as simple or as complex as you want, but try and create two different versions: one with a pre-recorded sound file, and one with synthesizers.
+Which do you prefer?

 ---

 ## Melodies Based on Interactions